-Dogecoin has enjoyed a lot of attention in recent weeks, largely thanks to Elon Musk of SpaceX and Tesla fame.
+Dogecoin has enjoyed a lot of attention, largely thanks to Elon Musk of SpaceX and Tesla fame.
 But while Musk plans to use Dogecoin to partially fund a mission to the Moon, is this cryptocurrency good for planet Earth?

 In short, is Dogecoin as sustainable as some of the other sustainable cryptocurrencies we’ve identified?

 What is Dogecoin?

 Dogecoin is a peer-to-peer digital currency and DOGE is the cryptocurrency’s token.
 Doge is also the name of the currency’s Shiba Inu mascot who represents Dogecoin in online memes.